 Specifically, we are a "transitional independent living" program, designed for struggling young men and women ages 18 to 25 who need a safe, supportive learning environment, assisting and supporting the "transition" into adulthood.

-The Southern Utah area, where we are located, provides a broad variety of educational opportunities for the At The Crossroads students.
+The Southern Utah area, where we are located, delivers a broad variety of educational opportunities for the At The Crossroads students.
 The educational pursuit is a significant component of the ATC philosophy.
 We understand the "pursuit of educational achievement" to be the basis and framework for long-term prosperity.
-Therefore, while enrolled at ATC, all students are encouraged and inspired to achieve their educational goals.
+Therefore, while enrolled at ATC, all clients are encouraged and inspired to achieve their educational goals.

 Georgia Gap Year Programs

 Here At The Crossroads, our clients advance through our "Pathways" program.
 The Pathways were created to counsel our students with a personal experience of success.
 Both educational and career progression is the fundamental element enabling continued and long-term success.
 ATC's Pathways Program is broken down into four distinct areas: Independence, Healthy Living, Spiritual Awareness, and Strengthened Relationships.
 When our young adult students realize the significant "life values" from each area, they in-turn advance toward maturity and independence.